-The Common Application essay topics for the 2018-2019 admissions cycle have just been released.
-The essay prompts are the same as they were for 2017-2018.
-This article is a guide to the topics that is designed to help you start writing a vivid, compelling, and authentic college application essay.
+The Common Application essay topics for the 2019-2020 admissions cycle are the same as they were for 2017-2018 and 2018-2019.
+I’ve created a guide to the topics to help you start writing a vivid, compelling, and authentic college application essay.

-Tips on the “background, identity, interest, or talent” essay prompt:
+Tips on the “background, identity, interest, or talent” Common App essay prompt:

-You need to find just the right scope for your application essay.
+Finding the right scope for your college application essay is essential.

-Remember that you are not just writing a personal essay for yourself.
-You are writing a college application essay, and you need to be aware of your audience.
+Remember that you aren’t just writing a personal essay for yourself.
+You’re writing a college application essay, and you need to be aware of your audience.

 Look at the language of the prompt.
 The Common App is telling you to consider sharing something that is so meaningful that you feel your “application would be incomplete without it.”
 Why is it important that admissions officers know about this specific “background, identity, interest, or talent”?

-The article on techniques for writing the best college application essays has a really good example (from an actual student’s essay) of finding the right scope and sharing authentic insights that are also useful to admissions officers.
+Click here to check out “Techniques Used in the Best College Application Essays” for a good example (from an actual student’s essay) of finding the right scope and sharing authentic insights that are also useful to admissions officers.

 Remember that the Common App gives you creative license.
-In the instructions, you’re told to use “the prompt to inspire and structure your response.”
+You’re told to use “the prompt to inspire and structure your response.”

 Tips on the “lessons we take from obstacles we encounter” topic:

 It’s really useful to share anecdotes that shed light on the external and internal details.
-In other words, you want admissions officers to be able to see the external situation and feel like they’re inside your mind as you’re facing this obstacle.
+You want admissions officers to see the external situation and feel like they’re inside your mind as you’re facing this obstacle.

 The process of your experience is very important.
 You don’t just want to focus on the obstacle, challenge, setback, or failure itself.
 You also want to connect it to who you are as a person and how this experience has shaped you in some way.